Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Zeek.md

 # Zeek Logs

 Zeek generates log files according to the traffic data.
 You will have logs for every connection in the wire, including the application level protocols and fields.
+Zeek is capable of ientifying 50+ logs and catgorsing them into seven categories.
+Zeek logs are well structured and tab-separeated ASCII files, so reaading and proces